 - Methods for taking this knowledge out into your postnatal community

-All Zoom Calls are recorded for participants.
-You will be expected to either attend live or watch recording of all sessions to receive certification.
+You will be expected to watch recording of all sessions and complete all tasks to receive certification.

-Your success in completing the Postnatal Yoga: 6 Week Facilitator training will be celebrated with a Yoga Teachers Forum certificate.
-Contact hours: 18.
+Your success in completing the Postnatal Yoga: 6 Week Facilitator training will be celebrated with a Yoga Teachers Forum certificate recognised by major yoga organisations including YAP & BWY.
 Total hours 30.

 Once you have registered you will be sent enrolment details.